 Here we show the first hydrodynamic simulations of thermalradiative winds with realistic illuminating spectra and full opacities.
-We tailor these simulations for the typical BHB system H 1743-322, where Chandra grating data clearly detect the wind during a soft state, but show only tight upper limits on similar absorption features during a hard state.
-We show that the wind velocity in the soft state is much faster than predicted by purely thermal winds (see also Luketic et al. 2010; Higginbottom & Proga 2015), but that the radiation force from the combination of electron scattering and atomic opacities (both edges and lines) produces additional driving which increases the wind velocity at high inclinations, matching well to that observed.
+We tailor these simulations for the typical BHB system H1743-322, where Chandra grating data clearly detect the wind during a soft state, but show only tight upper limits on similar absorption featuress during a hard state.
+We show that the wind velocity in the soft state is much faster than predicted by purely thermal winds (see also Luketic et al. 2010; Higginbottom & Proga 2015), but that the radiation force from the combination of electron scattering and atomic opacities (both edges and lines) produces additional driving that increases the wind velocity at high inclinations, matching well to that observed.
 We show that the strong suppression of the wind when the system switches to the hard state is predicted by the thermal-radiative wind models as claimed in D18, but for a rather different reason, more connected to radiation transfer effects in the inner disc atmosphere than to the different outer disc wind properties.
 These simulations demonstrate that thermal-radiative winds are the origin of most (perhaps all) of the outflows seen in Galactic compact binaries.

-2 THE BHB H 1743-322
+2 THE BHB H1743-322

-There are currently four BHBs which show wind features in their soft states, namely GRO J1655-40, GRS 1915+105, H 1743-322 and 4U 1630-472 (see e.g. the compilation of Ponti et al. 2012).
+There are currently four BHBs that show wind features in their soft states, namely GRO J1655-40, GRS 1915+105, H1743-322, and 4U 1630-472 (see e.g. the compilation of Ponti et al. 2012).
 The anomalous features of the wind in one observation of GRO J1655-40 are discussed above (though see Higginbottom et al. 2018) for a thermal wind simulation of a more normal soft state.
 GRS 1915+105 has a mean luminosity around Eddington, so radiation force will be extremely important.
 It also typically shows complex spectra rather than standard soft or hard states, and has a truly enormous disc so needs a very large simulation domain.
-The system parameters for 4U 1630-472 are not well known and it has a very large galactic column which makes determining the soft state disc luminosity difficult.
+The system parameters for 4U 1630-472 are not well known and it has a very large galactic column that makes determining the soft state disc luminosity difficult.

-This leaves H 1743-322 as the best object to model in detail.
+This leaves H1743-322 as the best object to model in detail.
 This object has recurrent transient outbursts, switching from hard to soft on the fast rise, and soft to hard on the slower decline.
-Chandra High Energy Transmission Grating (HETG) observations during a standard disc dominated state in 2003 show blueshifted absorption lines from Fe xxv and Fe xxv1 (ObsID:3803, see Miller et al. 2006b), with only upper limits on these absorption lines in the hard state in 2010 (ObsID:11048, see Miller et al. 2012).
-We reanalyse the data of soft state, and fit with Gaussian absorption line (GABS in xSPEC) to get columns and velocity.
-We find these values are within $\pm 1\sigma$ errors of those of previously reported i.e the column and velocity of Fe xxv, $N{XXV} = 8.2^{+1.2}{-1.1} \times 10^{16}$ cm-2 and $V{XXV} = 370 \pm 120$ cm-2, while those of Fe xxv1 are $N{XXVI} = 4.0 \pm 0.3 \times 10^{17}$ cm-2 and $V{XXVI} = 630^{+80}{-120}$ km/s.
+Chandra High Energy Transmission Grating (HETG) observations during a standard disc-dominated state in 2003 show blueshifted absorption lines from Fe XXV and Fe XXVI (ObsID: 3803; see Miller et al. 2006b), with only upper limits on these absorption lines in the hard state in 2010 (ObsID: 11048; see Miller et al. 2012).
+We reanalyse the data of soft state, and fit with Gaussian absorption line (GABS in XSPEC) to get columns and velocity.
+We find these values are within $\pm 1\sigma$ errors of those of previously reported, i.e. the column and velocity of Fe XXV, $N{XXV} = 8.2^{+1.2}{-1.1} \times 10^{16}$ cm-2 and $V{XXV} = 370 \pm 120$ cm-2, while those of Fe XXVI are $N{XXVI} = 4.0 \pm 0.3 \times 10^{17}$ cm-2 and $V{XXVI} = 630^{+80}{-80}$ km s-1.

-We adopt system values from Shidatsu & Done (2019), where $M = 7M{\odot}$ , D = 8.5 kpc, and inclination of $75 \pm 3^{\circ}$ (Steiner et al. 2012).
-We note that these are different to those assumed in D18, so that the observed bolometric luminosities from the RXTE PCA data for the soft and hard state correspond to $L/L{\rm Edd} = 0.3$ , and 0.06 (compare to 0.1 and 0.02 in D18).
+We adopt system values from Shidatsu & Done (2019), where $M = 7 \, \text{M}{\odot}$, $D = 8.5 \, \text{kpc}$, and inclination of $75^\circ \pm 3^\circ$ (Steiner, McClintock & Reid 2012).
+We note that these are different to those assumed in D18, so that the observed bolometric luminosities from the RXTE Proportional Counter Array (PCA) data for the soft and hard state correspond to $L/L{\text{Edd}} = 0.3 \, \text{and} \, 0.06$ (compare to 0.1 and 0.02 in D18).